 Mississippi State Legislature and the

-free after school art program, the huge variety of
+after school art program, the huge variety of concerts,

-performances, workshops, exhibits, and the many other events
+workshops, lectures, exhibits and the many other events and

-and programs that are so important in growing awareness of
+programs that are instrumental in growing the awareness of

-the arts to the community and surrounding areas.
+the arts to the Vicksburg community and surrounding areas.